FTCLib/FTCLib/readme.md

 ## Legality for competition use

-This is the first full release of FTCLib!
+FTCLib is currently in full version 1.0.0.
+Our library is cloned from [OpenRC-Turbo](https://github.com/OpenFTC/OpenRC-Turbo).
+Please take a look at the upstream for information regarding legal use, variants, and stock.

+## Contributing

 Since this is a community-driven, open source library, we are constantly looking for more content.
 If you feel there is something missing from our library, feel free to contribute!
-If you want to contribute to the project, be sure to read the [Contributing.MD](https://github.com/FTCLib/FTCLib-1/blob/dev/CONTRIBUTING.md)
+If you want to contribute to the project, be sure to read the [Contributing.MD](https://github.com/FTCLib/FTCLib/blob/dev/CONTRIBUTING.md).

-There is still a great need for Alpha testers, so also please contact us if you are interested in that.
+Please make sure to contact us if you have any other questions.

-# Attention Users!
+## Attention Users!
 This library uses Java 8!
 If you do not already have Java 8 on your FTC Project, please do so!
 If you do not know how to, read further. __Doing this__ *will* __require all other devices to delete and then reclone the project following the change!__ You get weird Android Studio errors other wise.
 To change, go to the `build.common.gradle` and find the lines that say

 ```groovy